igncp/demos/research/charts-checklist.md

 ## Code requirements for new charts

-- Extract texts, some dimensions and state (`let` usage) into explicit variables
-- Separate mathematics / simulation logic from UI logic
 - Improve naming of variables and functions
     - Avoid one-letter names
-    - Avoid very generic names
+    - Avoid very generic names unless intentional
         - For example: 'data', 'content', 'parsed', diminutives
+        - Inside reusable charts, the data can be generic
 - Add references to relevant documentations
 - Add some personal description of the implementation, under the `docs` array in the info
 - Use `import { foo, bar } from "baz"` instead of `import * as baz from "baz"` where possible